Ficool

 He stumbled back, clawing at his face, blood pouring between his fingers as he ran, shrieking, "Damn it!
 Damn it!"

-A punch slammed into my stomach, knocking the breath out of me.
-I gagged and bent forward.
-I kicked hard, my heel catching someone's face.
-He went down screaming.
+A punch slammed into his stomach, knocking the breath out of him.
+He gagged and bent forward.
+He kicked hard, his heel catching someone's face.
+The man went down screaming.

-Arms locked around me again.
+Arms locked around him again.
 Too many.
-They dragged me backward, trying to pin my arms, forcing my wrists down.
+They dragged him backward, trying to pin his arms, forcing his wrists down.

-I lunged forward and bit the man in front of me.
+He lunged forward and bit the man in front of him.

-Hot blood flooded my mouth.
-He screamed once, then choked.
-His hands loosened on my shoulders as he collapsed, twitching.
+Hot blood flooded his mouth.
+The man screamed once, then choked.
+His hands loosened on Lucian's shoulders as he collapsed, twitching.

-Then Another shock tore through me, harder this time.
-My muscles spasmed.
+Then another shock tore through Lucian, harder this time.
+His muscles spasmed.
 The world blurred.

 The crowd went wild, screaming and hollering, everyone pushing for a better view.